-BUSA 208 Available: Bus Statistics for Decision Making 2
+BUSA 208 Available: fall, spring, summer 3 Cr Hrs Bus Statistics for Decision Making 2

 This course is designed to provide students with a fundamental understanding of statistical processes and techniques commonly used in today's business arena.
 The course is an extension of BUSA 207, the first semester of statistics; however, the course focuses on the use of established computer software to address statistical problems.
 Using practical applications and problem solving, students will develop a basic understanding of statistics and its impact and uses in business.
 Students will develop a working knowledge of such topics as ANOVA, regression, and nonparametric statistics.
 Prerequisite: BUSA 207.